-As documented below, MMFT faculty members are highly qualified through education, experience, and expertise to fulfill the program mission.
+As documented below, MMFT faculty members are highly qualified to fulfill the program's mission through education, experience, and expertise.
 In addition, the program and University require and support quality teaching and supervision.
-Scholarship, including grants, publications, and presentations promote both faculty and student success to fulfill program goals and student learning outcomes.
+Scholarship, including grants, publications, and presentations, promotes faculty and student success to fulfill program goals and student learning outcomes.
 Faculty service roles at the University and in the community exemplify the dedication to the field and keep faculty experienced in the field.
-The program requires that full-time faculty members provide supervision in the program, since faculty members skilled in the supervision and implementation of marriage and family therapy are better able to instruct and model skills for students.
-Please see the table below for a more detailed review of how our faculty help to achieve our student learning outcomes:
+The program requires that full-time faculty members provide supervision since faculty members skilled in the supervision and implementation of marriage and family therapy can better instruct and model skills for students.
+Please see the table below for a more detailed review of how our faculty helps to achieve our student learning outcomes: